 Update since original posting

-Since the original posting of this blog post there have been many advances in 3D printing (shoes are now being 3D printed), but the full color 3D printing technology has largely remained the same.
-The Projet 660 is still the dominant leader for full color 3D printed figurines.
-Since it was introduced to the market there have been multiple alternatives that have generated a lot of hype, but ultimately failed to meet expectations.
-That said, there are 2-3 new full color 3D printers on the horizon that may actually unseat the Projet 660 as the standard for 3D printed figurines.
-These new offerings will likely have higher color accuracy, lower material cost, and much higher part durability: all key ingredients for 3D printed figurines to be a mass market product.
-The next 6-12 months will be a very exciting time for everyone in the 3D printed figurine industry.
-Stay tuned!
+Since the original posting of this blog post there have been many advances in 3D printing (shoes are now being 3D printed), but the full color 3D printing technology has largely remained the same until the last 6-12 months.
+The Projet 660 was the dominant leader for full color 3D printed figurines until it recently was unseated by the HP 580 and Mimaki 553 for the production of 3D portraits.
+These new 3D printers have higher color accuracy, similar material cost, and much higher part durability: all key ingredients for 3D printed figurines to be a mass market product.